axibase/atsd-use-cases/how-to/aws/route53-health-checks/connection-time-portal-README.md

 ## Import AWS Route53 Connection Time Latency Portal Configuration

-Once you have integrated your instance of ATSD with Amazon Wed Services, upload the following [portal configuration]
+Once you have integrated your instance of ATSD with Amazon Wed Services, upload the following [portal configuration](resources/aws-route53-connection-time-latency.xml).
+Navigate to